ljwoo94/LeNet5-CUDA/README.md

 However, it is your job to make sure to cudaMemcpy() so that the function still works correctly.
 - No external libraries.
 Especially cuDNN.
 If you think you need something and it's not about cuda programming, contact us before doing so.
 - As in HW3, we will measure the performance of batchsize=1 and batchsize=128, and use the product of the two.

-## 5 Report
-Your report should include
-- What techniques you have implemented
-- How to run your code
-- How each technique affected your performance (+ comparison)
-- Why you think your technique, or your combination of techniques produced the best result
-- This does not mean that it's a good idea to have the four items above as your report's section names.
-- This does not mean that those four items above are all you need in the report.
-- You're supposed to show us how much you know, how much you've studied, and how much effort you've put to finish this assignment,
-- max 4 pages (firm, including the cover and references if you have those)
-- PDF only
-- If 4 pages is to short to contain everything you want to say, use a double-column format (e.g.,  https://ieeecs-media.computer.org/assets/zip/Trans_final_submission.zip , https://ieeecs-media.computer.org/assets/zip/ieeetran-final_sub.zip )

-## 6 Grading
-- Correct parallel implementation (40) - finish within 1 minute, produce correct result with full CUDA implementation
-- Report (25) - Refer to 5.
-Report
-- Ranking (35) -  35 * (91 - rank)/90.
-The ranking is decided by comparing the product of two inputs (batch=1 and batch=128).
-We will announce the current top score at least once a week.

-## 7 Plus Alpha

-### 7-1 Pretrained Model

-There is a pre-trained model at `model/values.txt`.
-Loading pre-trained model from the txt file is already implemented in `src/LeNet5.cpp`.

-You can refer to pretrained-model(`model/lenet5-cifar10-epoch_100.pth`), activations(`*_index_0.txt`) and code(`model/.main.py`).

-Activations are result of each layer with index 0 image(cat) at test data.

-### 7-2 Hello, World!

-I made a hello world example for you.

-There are cpu version and cuda version.

 #### CPU